 Introduction

 Digital maturity is the degree to which an organization strategically, operationally, and culturally leverages technology to create value at scale.
 A digital maturity model is a structured way to benchmark capabilities, assess readiness, and guide transformation roadmaps.
 In simple terms, it answers the question: what is a digital maturity model and how does it help?
 Variants include the digital transformation maturity model, the digital capability maturity model, and other frameworks that describe digital maturity levels or stages.
-Yet, a persistent gap exists: while most models emphasize strategy and business alignment, they provide limited support for implementation and migration—where change actually happens.

 The Current State of Digital Maturity Models